privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 Range lookups ensure that `s_main`, `c_main.rlp1`, `c_main.rlp2` columns are all bytes (between 0 - 255).
 Note that `c_main.bytes` columns are not used.

-## Nonce balance constraints
+## Account leaf nonce balance constraints

-Let us observe the proof for the modification of the account nonce.
-Let us assume there is only one account stored in the trie.
-We change the nonce for this account from 0 to 1.

-An account leaf occupies 8 rows.
-Thus, in our example, where there is only one account in the trie, our circuit will only have 8 rows.

-The witness for our proof looks like (excluding selector columns):
+An example rows of the account leaf are:

 ```
 [248,106,161,32,252,237,52,8,133,130,180,167,143,97,28,115,102,25,94,62,148,249,8,6,55,244,16,75,187,208,208,127,251,120,61,73,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0]